 Also, you can expect the at-fault party’s insurer to blame you for the accident.
 Because Michigan follows a modified comparative negligence law, the more fault they can pin on you, the less you’ll be able to recover.
 Once again, this saves them money.

 Under Michigan law, your personal injury compensation is reduced by your degree of fault.
 This means that if you are awarded $100,000, but the insurer successfully blames you for 40 percent of the fault, you’ll only receive $60,000.
-And if you’re found to be 50 percent or more at fault, you’ll lose your right to any compensation.
+And if you’re found to be 50 percent or more at fault, you’ll lose your right to anything.

-Every Detroit personal injury lawyer from our firm has a wealth of experience with many case types.
+Every personal injury lawyer from our Detroit firm has a wealth of experience with many case types.
 We’ll be able to help you find out who was at fault, how strong your case is, and what it might be worth.
 Here are some common case types:

-A Detroit personal injury lawyer from our office will make certain that you receive the full compensation you need.
+A Detroit injury lawyer from our office will make certain that you receive the full compensation you need.
 We do this by looking at all of the current losses you have suffered.
 We’ll also work with your doctor to account for your future needs.

 It doesn’t end there, however.
 You should also be paid for how your quality of life has decreased.
 These non-economic damages might not be direct losses, but they should be addressed.

 For example, a traumatic brain injury can impede with your ability to relate to others, damaging your relationships.
 A paralyzing spine injury can limit the activities you can enjoy.
-Even a simple broken bone can create immense anguish by keeping you from working.
+Even a simple broken bone can create anguish by keeping you from working.

 These are just a few of the damages and losses you might be able to include in your Detroit injury claim:

 A serious injury carries with it a number of questions and concerns.
 Your personal injury lawyer from Detroit will be there to provide you with the answers you need.
 To that end, we’ve answered a few common questions below.